m-schm/url-shortener/README.md

 ## What could be improved

-If it were a bigger project, the frontend should probably be redone using some frontend framework, perhaps React with Typescript or `purescript-halogen`.
-Also, the URL validation on the server is fairly coarse - it probably shouldn't accept nonsense like `aaaaaaaaaaaaaaaaaaaaa://`
+- If it were a bigger project, the frontend should probably be redone using some frontend framework, perhaps React with Typescript or `purescript-halogen`.
+- The URL validation on the server is fairly coarse - it probably shouldn't accept nonsense like `aaaaaaa:///////:///$$` or even just `://`
+- The `pgConnStr` and `pgTestConnStr` files are a bit hacky; they should probably be moved to a "real" config file format, but that'd have to pull in parsers and such

 ## Attribution